 There exist universal constants $K,M,s_0^*\gg 1$ and $0<\nu'\ll\nu\ll 1$ such that the following holds for any $s_0\geq s_0^*$.
 Any solution which is initially close to the blow-up profile in the sense of Definition \ref{def:ini} is trapped on $[s_0,+\infty)$ in the sense of Definition \ref{def:trap}.

 \end{proposition}

-Lemma \ref{lem:decomposition}, and a standard continuity argument, imply that for $s_0$ large enough, any solution which is initially close to the blow-up profile in the sense of Definition \ref{def:ini} is trapped in the sense of Definition \ref{def:trap} on some interval $[s_0,s_1)$ with $s_1>s_0$.
-Let $s^*>s_0$ be the supremum of times $s_1\geq s_0$ such that the solution is trapped on $[s_0,s_1]$.
-The strategy is now to show that $s^*=+\infty$ by studying the trapped regime in several following several lemmas and showing that the solutions cannot escape from the open set defined by Definition \ref{def:trap}.
+Lemma \ref{lem:decomposition}, and a standard continuity argument, imply that for $s_0$ large enough, any solution which is initially close to the blow-up profile in the sense of Definition \ref{def:ini} is trapped in the sense of Definition \ref{def:trap} on some interval $[s_0,s_1]$ with $s_1>s_0$.
+Letting $s^*>s_0$ be the supremum of times $s_1> s_0$ such that the solution is trapped on $[s_0,s_1]$, the purpose now is to show that $s^*=+\infty$.
+The strategy is to study the trapped regime via several lemmas and show that the solutions cannot escape from the open set defined by Definition \ref{def:trap}.
 The proof of Proposition \ref{pr:bootstrap} is then given at the end of this section.\\

-Note that the constants $K$, $M$, $s_0^*$, $\nu'$, $\nu$ and $\eta$ will be adjusted during the proof: we will always be able to conclude the proof of the various lemmas by choosing $M$ large enough depending on $K$ and then $s_0^*$ large enough.
+Note that the constants $K$, $M$, $s_0^*$, $\nu'$, $\nu$ and $\eta$ (defined in Lemma \ref{lem:dseL2rho}) will be adjusted during the proof: we will always be able to conclude the proof of the various lemmas by choosing $M$ large enough depending on $K$ and then choosing $s_0^*$ large enough depending on $K$ and $M$.
 First, note that one has pointwise control of the remainder for trapped solutions.